walkie/academic-webpage/news/2014-07-08-gpce14-projectional-editing-accepted.md

 ---
-title: Projectional Editing paper accepted to GPCE'14
+title: Projectional editing paper accepted to GPCE'14
 ---

 With Klaus Ostermann, our paper "Projectional Editing of Variational Software"